-Ethics approval and consent to participate: The Ethics Committee of Shahid Sadoughi University approved this study (IR.SSU.MEDICINE.1398.115).
-The study was conducted under the ethical principles of the Declaration of Helsinki.
+Ethics approval and consent to participate: This study was approved by Ethics Committee of Shahid Sadoughi University (Number: IR.SSU.MEDICINE.1398.115).
+The study was conducted in accordance with the ethical principles outlined in the Declaration of Helsinki.

 Financial disclosure: There is no financial disclosure.